Holding Course – An underrated skill and something that we should all practice.

 This article has been reproduced with kind permission from RBYC and of course, coach Adrian.

-One of the most underrated skills on any sailing boat is holding course – an underrated skill, whether you are on a cruising yacht or a high-tech racing dinghy.
+One of the most underrated skills on any sailing boat is holding course – whether you are on a cruising yacht or a high-tech racing dinghy.

 The fastest route between two points is a straight line, if you are constantly moving the tiller or wheel the boat will start to track extra distance.
 It is important to keep the helm central and limit your steering to small movements.

 When coaching a new sailing team I always focus on their steering, many have been sailing for 20 years or more and still do not hold the helm correctly or straight enough.